Keizo410/Library-Management-System/README.md

 # About This Project
 ### Thank you for visiting my GitHub repository for our collaborative ___library management system___ project.
-Our team of four created this system for a school project, and it features a MySQL database to manage library collections.
+My team of four created this system for a school project, and it features a MySQL database to manage library collections.

 The library management system allows users to register, login, borrow, and search for books from the library's database.
-We also incorporated a public library REST API to enable users to search for books and make requests directly from the library.
+I also incorporated a public library REST API to enable users to search for books and make requests directly from the library.

-While we have not yet implemented OpenCV to read text with a webcam, we plan to include this feature in the future to make the book registration process even more efficient.
+While I have not yet implemented OpenCV to read text with a webcam, I am planning to include this feature in the future to make the book registration process even more efficient.

-We appreciate your interest in our project and welcome any feedback or contributions.
+I appreciate your interest in our project and welcome any feedback or contributions.
 Thank you for taking the time to explore our library management system!

 # Configuration/Installation